CS-4110-Compilers/project-1/README.md

 Click on Green Arrow next 'if __name__ == '__main__':' statement

 # If using Terminal
-cd into project directory and then run 'python parser.py' (if usng python3 or a variance using python3 parser.out)
+cd into project directory and then run 'python3 parser.py'

 # For any other IDE's
 Please refer to the user manual for your specific IDE.
 In most cases you can run parser.py via selection menu for project